Interview preparation advice

-If your initial application has been successful, the next stage is the interview.
-The purpose of an interview for an employer is to ascertain whether or not you are the right candidate for the job.
-It is also your chance to find out if the company is right for you.
+If your initial job application has been successful, the next stage is the interview.
+The purpose of an interview is for the employer to ascertain whether or not you are the right candidate for the job and for you to find out if the company is right for you.

 Before you attend your interview, it is essential that you are fully prepared.
 Before you arrive, you should: